CarolynOlsen/sec_filing_comparison_agent/README.md

 ## 🧠 How Intelligent Filtering Works

-When you ask a question like "What is Hartford's combined ratio?", the system:
+When you ask a question like "What is State Farm's combined ratio?", the system:

 1. **Analyzes Your Question**: Claude examines your query to identify relevant financial concepts
 2. **Samples Large Datasets**: Takes a representative sample of massive SEC data for analysis